 Uncertain Income Tax Positions.
-Houston Electric reported no uncertain tax liability as of December 31, 2016, 2015 and 2014.
-Houston Electric expects no significant change to the uncertain tax liability over the next twelve months ending December 31, 2017.
+Houston Electric reported no uncertain tax liability as of December 31, 2017, 2016, and 2015.
+Houston Electric expects no significant change to the uncertain tax liability over the next 12 months ending December 31, 2018.

 Tax Audits and Settlements.
-Tax years through 2014 have been audited and settled with the IRS.
-For the 2015, 2016 and 2017 tax years, CenterPoint Energy is a participant in the IRS's Compliance Assurance Process.
+Tax years through 2015 have been audited and settled with the IRS.
+For the 2016 through 2018 tax years, CenterPoint Energy is a participant in the IRS's Compliance Assurance Process.